-Ask your lender what your options are.
-Also, find out how to ensure that any additional payments go toward reducing your loan balance.
+Ask your lender what your options are and make sure any additional payments go toward reducing your loan balance.
 You may need to follow specific steps or provide instructions to your lender.

 Most mortgage loans allow for prepayment, whether you add to your monthly payment, make lump sum payments, or pay off the loan entirely.
 But verify that you won’t cause any problems by paying extra.
 Ask about prepayment penalties and any other complications that could arise if you try to pay off your loan early.

-It’s rarely a bad idea to pay off debt.
-But sometimes there are better options, and sometimes your mortgage isn't your most important debt to reduce.
+It’s rarely a bad idea to pay off debt, but sometimes there are better options, and sometimes your mortgage isn't your most important debt to reduce.

 Extra payments provide the benefits described above, but you lock that money up in your home’s equity.
 If you need funds at some point, it can be hard to get the money back.
-You typically need to use a home equity loan, and you need enough income and sufficient credit scores to get approved.
-Unfortunately, income might be lacking when you most need the money.
+You typically need to use a home equity loan, and that approval process requires sufficient income and credit scores.
+You can't depend on home equity for cash if you suddenly need it.

 Evaluate your needs, and decide how best to use any extra money you have available.

-High-interest-rate debt: If you have other loans with toxic interest rates, it may make more sense to pay off those loans aggressively.
-For example, credit cards can charge interest rates of 10 percent or more.
+If you have other loans with toxic interest rates, it may make more sense to pay off those loans aggressively.
+For example, credit cards can charge interest rates of 10% or more.
 If your mortgage interest rate is significantly lower (that’s usually the case), you can potentially save more by wiping out other debts first.